Geoc2022/Geoc2022.github.io/content/other/mandelbrot.md

 </div>

-Finally, we got recursion, which allowed us to create the Mandelbrot set in a much more efficient way.
-This is the current implementation, which is much faster and loads instantly comapred to the others.
+Finally, we got recursion, which allows us to create the Mandelbrot set in a much more efficient way.
+This is the current implementation, which is much faster, loading quite a bit faster than the previous ones.

 <div align="center">

-<iframe src="https://www.desmos.com/calculator/ytfl6giwz1?embed" width="100%" height="500" frameborder="0"></iframe>
+<iframe src="https://www.desmos.com/calculator/ytfl6giwz1" width="100%" height="500" frameborder="0"></iframe>

 </div>